 Respiratory syncytial virus (RSV) seems to have a new season.
 Cases of the illness — which traditionally peak during fall and winter — have once again increased over summer.
 The bump this year followed a massive spike in 2021.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-What makes matters more concerning is that RSV is highly contagious and is particularly prevalent among children.
-This outbreak further complicates a new school year that already faces unprecedented challenges thanks to the delta variant-fueled COVID-19 spread.
+RSV is highly contagious and is particularly prevalent among children.
+An earlier outbreak adds complications to the start of a new school year already dealing with more contagious COVID-19 variants.

-To better understand what RSV is, what’s going on with the current outbreak and to learn how to protect your children and yourself from the virus, we spoke with pediatric infectious disease expert Camille Sabella, MD.
+To better understand what RSV is and how to protect children and yourself from the virus, we spoke with pediatric infectious disease expert Camille Sabella, MD.

 What is RSV?

-Respiratory syncytial virus (RSV) is a seasonal respiratory virus that’s highly contagious and mostly affects children.
-While adults can also develop RSV infections, it’s most common among young children, especially those under 2 years of age.
+RSV is a seasonal respiratory virus that’s highly contagious and mostly affects children.
+While adults can also develop RSV infections, it’s most common and severe among young children — especially those under 2 years of age.

 Symptoms in infants can include:

 - Poor feeding.

 In older children and adults, symptoms are typically similar yet milder.
 “The older you are, the better the chance that you’ve had it before — so there’s some protection provided even if you’re still susceptible to infection,” explains Dr. Sabella.